Frequently Asked Questions

 Please note: If required to stay in a quarantine hotel that is provided by the state or government upon arrival, this may incur additional costs—speak to an advisor to learn more about specific location requirements.

 Will I receive a refund if my program is canceled?

-Please note: Please wait to purchase airline tickets or incur other personal travel-related costs (e.g., entry/student visa) until you have been told in writing by GEO to do so.
+Note: Please wait to purchase airline tickets or incur other personal travel-related costs (e.g., entry/student visa) until you have been told in writing by GEO to do so.
 Personal travel expenses are typically not reimbursable unless authorized by GEO in advance.

-GEO recommends that students purchase optional Cancel For Any Reason Travel Insurance and plane tickets that can be refunded or deferred for future travel or both.
+We recommend that students purchase optional Cancel For Any Reason Travel Insurance and plane tickets that can be refunded or deferred for future travel or both.